Bishop backs victim fund over abuse lawsuits in Pennsylvania

 - New law to make California first state to end bail

-This follows a sweeping grand jury report saying some 300 clergy sexually abused at least 1,000 children over seven decades in six Pennsylvania dioceses.
-That prompted fresh calls for Pennsylvania to allow adults abused as children to sue in court.
+A state grand jury report released this month found that about 300 clergymen had sexually abused at least 1,000 children over seven decades in six dioceses.
+The report prompted new calls for changing state law to allow adults abused as children to sue in court.